laravel/docs/packages.md

 <a name="package-discovery"></a>
 ## Package Discovery

-The application's `bootstrap/providers.php` file contains the list of service providers that should be loaded by Laravel.
+A Laravel application's `bootstrap/providers.php` file contains the list of service providers that should be loaded by Laravel.
 However, instead of requiring users to manually add your service provider to the list, you may define the provider in the `extra` section of your package's `composer.json` file so that it is automatically loaded by Laravel.
 In addition to service providers, you may also list any [facades](/docs/{{version}}/facades) you would like to be registered:

 ```json
 "extra": {